Job Title: NSF RET Summer Fellows

 - Contacts (email and phone #) of two referees.

 There will be two steps for selecting the students: 1) Site directors will collaboratively select a pool of promising applicants.
-2) A phone interview will be arranged with the selected candidates to consider the teacher’s skills in communication, teamwork, and topic interest.
+2) A zoom interview will be arranged with the selected candidates to consider the teacher’s skills in communication, teamwork, and topic interest.